Get a Free Quote

 Types of Patches for Biker Jackets

 There are different types of patches for biker jackets.
-We are jotting down below some of the most common ones.
+Below are some of the most common ones.

 Iron-on Patches.

-If you know about biker patches, you would know that club crest iron-on patches are popular for a reason.
-They are the easiest to incorporate into your clothing, be it jackets and vests like the traditional fashion, or newer forms of displaying.
-For example, cropped vests, cardigans, sweatshirts, hoodies, varsities and even at times skirts or dungarees.
-It uses a sticky adhesive at the back of the patch that is activated by the heat of an iron.
+Iron-on Patches, known for their versatility, are popular for biker jackets.
+They can be easily incorporated into various clothing styles, from traditional jackets and vests to more modern options like cropped vests, cardigans, sweatshirts, hoodies, varsities, and even skirts or dungarees.
+The patch uses a sticky adhesive at the back that is activated by the heat of an iron.

-Placing these patches on your spot of choice in your piece of apparel, and ironing the patch overtop causes it to stick permanently.
-Iron-on patches vary a lot in quality.
+Placing these patches on your spot of choice in your apparel and ironing the patch overtop causes it to stick permanently.
+Iron-on patches vary in quality.

 PU Leather Patches.

-One may argue that synthetic leather has been a win of the past century for the fashion and apparel industry.
-Not only is it vegan, aligning with many of the MC’s mottos for being vegan, but it also adds a luxurious, plush feeling to the emblem.
+Synthetic leather has been a game-changer in the fashion and apparel industry.
+Not only is it vegan, aligning with many of the MC's mottos, but it also adds a touch of luxury to the emblem, making you feel pampered and indulgent.
+Indeed, it is a way to pronounce bougie, even for lone wolves, physically.

 Motorcycle Patches.